International Students in Fall/Spring

 If you no longer wish to take a class, follow the steps on the Course Changes page to drop it immediately.
 If you drop after the refund period has passed (see Dates and Deadlines), you'll be responsible for the total cost of your tuition.

-International students attending on-campus classes are required to pay either the Student Health Fee or enroll in Cornell's Student Health Plan.
+International students attending on-campus classes are required to pay both the Student Health Fee and enroll in Cornell's Student Health Plan.
 See the health services page.

 Before beginning your term, you must complete the steps on the SCE onboarding page.

-These requirements include familiarizing yourself with important policies and determining if you need to enroll in Cornell's student health plan.
+These requirements include familiarizing yourself with important policies.

 Note: